documentationfor yFiles for HTML 3.0.0.1

 }

-This creates a self-contained SVG including the external CSS rules which style the nodes.
+This creates a self-contained SVG including the external CSS rules that style the nodes.

 No CSS transform Changes Allowed

-The cssClass property is added as-is on the root element of the item’s DOM representation.
-Typically, yFiles for HTML positions graph items by applying a specific transform on the element.
+The cssClass property is added directly to the root element of the item’s DOM representation.
+Typically, yFiles for HTML positions graph items by applying a specific CSS transform to the element.

-Therefore, specifying a CSS transform property interferes with the positioning of elements by the GraphComponent, and transitions will result in undesired effects when the item is repositioned by the core graph model.
+Therefore, specifying a CSS transform property will interfere with the positioning of elements by the GraphComponent.
+Transitions will also result in undesired effects when the item is repositioned by the core graph model.

 Caveats

-Adjusting the visualization of graph items with CSS is purely on a DOM level. yFiles for HTML does not know about these changes.
-For example, massively increasing the stroke-width of an edge with CSS results in a mismatch between the hit-testing of the style implementation and the visual representation of the edge.
-This is neglectable in cases where only the color is changed, but may have undesired effects when the item’s outline is affected.
+Adjusting the visualization of graph items with CSS happens only in the DOM. yFiles for HTML is not aware of these changes.
+For example, if you greatly increase the stroke width of an edge using CSS, there will be a mismatch between the hit-testing of the style implementation and the visual representation of the edge.
+This is usually not a problem when only the color is changed, but it can have undesirable effects when the item’s outline is affected.

-For the same reason, CSS properties on label items that may result in text size changes should be avoided, since they are not considered for text measuring and therefore might result in wrong text placement.
-Especially for labels, only CSS properties that affect visual aspects of the label’s style should be used.
+For the same reason, avoid using CSS properties on label items that might change the text size, because these changes are not considered when measuring the text and might cause incorrect text placement.
+Especially for labels, only use CSS properties that affect the visual aspects of the label’s style.

-Changing a property other than the cssClass property on the style may invalidate the DOM representation such that the entire DOM subtree may be rebuilt.
-So additionally changing the CSS class in expectation to trigger a transition or animation may not work.
+Changing a property other than the cssClass property on the style might invalidate the DOM representation, causing the entire DOM subtree to be rebuilt.
+Therefore, additionally changing the CSS class in the expectation of triggering a transition or animation might not work.

-For example, changing the label text and the cssClass in a single rendering cycle does not trigger a transition of the CSS class.
-To work around this limitation, it is sufficient to await a render cycle and only update the cssClass explicitly:
+For example, changing the label text and the cssClass in a single rendering cycle will not trigger a transition of the CSS class.
+To avoid this limitation, wait for a render cycle and then update the cssClass explicitly:

 Pure cssClass Update